adopted-ember-addons/ember-infinity/README.md

 As of 1.0+, you can override or extend the behavior of Ember Infinity by providing a class that extends InfinityModel as a third argument to the Route#infinityModel hook.

 **Note**: This behavior should negate any need for the pre 1.0 "Bound Params" style of work.
-See [Bound Parameters][Bound Parameters] Section below for more information.
+See [Bound Parameters](#Bound Parameters) Section below for more information.

 ```js
 import InfinityRoute from 'ember-infinity/mixins/route';